nfergu/referrers/README.md

 ## Basic Example

-In this example we find all references to a instance of `ChildClass`:
+In this example we find all references to a instance of a `list`:

 ```python
 import dataclasses